-Our board of directors approved the grant of 1,268,500 restricted share-based awards to certain of our employees during 2017 and 1,518,970 restricted share-based awards in February 2018.
-The grants consisted of both standard restricted awards and career awards, as described above.
+Our board of directors approved the grant of 963,000 restricted share-based awards to certain of our employees during 2019 and 979,455 restricted share-based awards in the first quarter of 2020.
+Both grants included standard restricted awards, career awards and franchise awards.
+The 2020 grant also included performance share units.

-Total compensation expense, which will be recognized on a straight-line basis over the requisite service period, is expected to be approximately \$35.9 million and approximately \$59.8 million, for the 2017 and February 2018 awards, respectively.
-Our first annual post-IPO equity grant, which was made in July 2013, will become fully vested in August 2018.
-Including the February 2018 grant, we expect the expense related to post-IPO equity compensation to be approximately \$14 million, \$15 million, \$13 million, and \$11 million in the March, June, September, and December quarters of 2018, respectively.
+Total compensation expense, which will be recognized on a straight-line basis over the requisite service period, is expected to be approximately \$22.1 million and approximately \$34.2 million, for the 2019 and 2020 awards, respectively.
+Including the grant in the first quarter of 2020, we expect equity compensation expense to be approximately \$9 million per quarter in 2020.

-Since the IPO and including the February 2018 grant, our board of directors has approved the grant of 7,589,157 restricted share-based awards.
-The unrecognized non-cash compensation expense for these awards as of December 31, 2017 was \$157 million.
+Since the IPO and including the grant in the first quarter of 2020, our board of directors has approved the grant of 9,531,616 restricted share-based awards.
+Total unrecognized non-cash compensation expense for these awards is \$116 million.
 We expect to continue to make equity grants each year, though the form and structure of equity awards may change as we seek to maximize alignment between our employees and our clients, investors, partners, and shareholders.
 The actual size of the expense over time will depend primarily on the number of awards granted and our stock price at the time the grants are made.
 The amount of equity granted will vary from year to year and will be influenced by our results and other factors.
 From time to time, we may make individual equity grants to people we hire.